-- Aphids are common on many types of plants.
-These soft-bodied insects can transmit disease and cause leaf, young shoot and flower damage.
+- Aphids: Aphids are common on many types of plants.
+These soft-bodied insects can transmit disease and cause leaf, young shoot, and flower damage.

-- Mealybugs are fuzzy, cottony looking insects that usually hide in the leaf axils.
+- Mealybugs: Mealybugs are fuzzy, cottony-looking insects that usually hide in the leaf axils.
 Symptoms are similar to scale.

-- Thrips are almost impossible to see and deform leaves and blossoms, while whiteflies look as their name implies and attack all growth.
+- Thrips: Thrips are almost impossible to see and deform leaves and blossoms, while whiteflies look like their name implies and attack all growth.

-- Spider mites are also tiny but you can see their webs on the plant.
+- Spider mites: Spider mites are also tiny, but you can see their webs on the plant.
 Their feeding behavior reduces chlorophyll.

 Chewing insects of orchids usually prey on plants grown outdoors.

 - These might be snails and slugs, whose chewing behavior leaves holes and chunks out of leaves.
 These pests are primarily nocturnal and you may need to wait until dark to find them.
-The easiest method of orchid pest control with these mollusks is to hand pick them or the use of diatomaceous earth is non-toxic and effective.
+The easiest method of orchid pest control with these mollusks is to hand pick them or use diatomaceous earth, which is non-toxic and effective.

 - Caterpillars make Swiss cheese out of leaves and even eat buds.
 Managing orchid pests like these requires applications of Bacillus thuringiensis, a natural pesticide.

-- In rare occasions, cockroaches or grasshoppers may invade outdoor plants.
+- On rare occasions, cockroaches or grasshoppers may invade outdoor plants.
 Use cockroach baits in the area and bait grasshoppers with molasses.

 Orchid Pest Management